DGMD-E-28/assignment-5/README.md

 ### 🔹 Game Setup

-- Dynamically generate a **10x10 grid** of cells
+- Create a **6x6 grid** using JavaScript and the DOM
-- Each cell is clickable and represents part of the game board
+- Ship data (orientation, size, and position) is loaded from an external JSON file (`battleship.json`)
-- Ships are placed randomly on the grid via a JavaScript array
+- Ships are not randomized, but set from the JSON file

-### 🔹 Game Logic
+### 🔹 Gameplay Logic

+- The game places **3 ships**:
+  - One of size 2
+  - One of size 3
+  - One of size 4
+- Ships may be horizontal or vertical
+- User clicks a cell to guess
+  - "💢 Hit!" for a correct partial hit
-- Clicking on a cell checks if a ship is hit or missed
+  - "🔥 You sunk a ship!" when all cells of a ship are hit
-- Update the cell to display:
+  - "🌊 Miss!" when no ship occupies that cell
+- The player gets **20 guesses max**
+- Game ends on win or when guesses run out

+### 🔹 Visual Indicators

+- Unselected = blank
-  - 💥 Hit
+- Hit = red square with 💥
-  - 🌊 Miss
+- Miss = grey square with 🌊
-- Keep track of the number of ships hit

-### 🔹 Victory Condition

-- Player is alerted when all ships are sunk
+- On game over, all remaining ship positions are revealed with 🚢

 ---